Havana in 3 Days

 Parque John Lennon

 And that concludes our visit to Havana.
 I have thoroughly enjoyed all of it, particularly the classic car tour (and the rum).
-Havana is a city like no other, fascinating and friendly, vibrant and rich in culture.
-I have travelled extensively and Havana remains one of my favourite places.
+Havana is a city like no other, fascinating and friendly and it has turned out to be one of my favourite places.
+Just time for a quick souvenir shop before it’s time to bid a fond farewell and head for the airport.

 • Trip Taken: October 2015